-Days 11–12: Doi Chiang Dao.
+Day 12: Doi Inthanon to Doi Chiang Dao.
 Heading north from Chiang Mai, we arrive at the looming limestone massif of Doi Chiang Dao.
 We bird around an attractive Buddhist temple searching for Pin-tailed Pigeon, Streaked Wren-Babbler, and Black Bulbul.
 A night walk may also reveal Mountain or Collared Scops-owls.
-We will also explore the mountain’s upper slopes for the aptly named Giant Nuthatch.
-If we are extremely lucky we may also track down the elegant Mrs. Hume’s Pheasant.
-Two nights will be spent close to the mountain.

-Days 13–14: Doi Ang Khang.
+Day 13: Doi Chiang Dao to Doi Ang Khang.
 We will head to the flanks of Doi Ang Khang, near the Myanmar border.
 The local specialties include Limestone Wren-Babbler, Chestnut-headed Tesia, Silver-eared Mesia, Rusty-cheeked Scimitar-babbler, and Spectacled Barwing.
-Two nights will be spent in this fascinating highland town.
+One night will be spent in this fascinating highland town.

 Day 16: Chiang Saen to Bangkok.
 We spend our last morning birding the Chiang Saen area looking for River Lapwing, Small Pratincole, Pied Harrier, and a myriad of waterbirds before flying back to Bangkok, where we overnight.